 By Jason Diamond

-The Cro-Mags, a band in my opinion that is just as vital to the NYHC sound, exemplify that statement best.
-The band’s ties with the New York literary scene date back to the mid-1970′s, when future Cro-Mag bassist Harley Flanagan began publishing poetry before his tenth birthday.
+The Cro-Mags, in my opinion, were the best New York City Hardcore band besides Agnostic Front.
+The band’s ties with the New York literary scene date back to the mid-1970’s, when future Cro-Mag bassist Harley Flanagan began publishing poetry before his tenth birthday.
 While this might seem like the precocious action of a child, the beginning of Flanagan’s literary career would make many contemporary writers a bit envious.
 Flanagan, as documented in American Hardcore, published Stories & Illustrations by Harley, which had the distinction of bearing a forward written by family friend and neighbor, Allen Ginsberg (misspelled as “Ginsburg” on the cover).

 “Harley Flanagan lives in Denmark